elatov/elatov.github.io/_posts/2017-07-24-installing-coreos-and-shipyard.md

 After a reboot, the machine will start up **CoreOS** and you can **ssh** using the keys that you defined in the **cloud-config** file.

 ### Installing Shipyard
+{% include note.html content="It looks like the Shipyard Project is no longer maintained." %}
 I then wanted to install **Shipyard** which can help with managing Docker Containers.
-Looking over the [Automated Deployment](https://shipyard-project.com/docs/deploy/automated/), it should be as easy as this:
+Looking over the [GitHub Project](https://github.com/shipyard/shipyard), it should be as easy as this:

 	curl -sSL https://shipyard-project.com/deploy | bash -s